betterscientificsoftware/bssw.io/CuratedContent/ResourceTemplate.AggregateBase.md

     Brief, essential words only, nothing extra
     For curated content: Follow name of content (e.g., title of book, article, event, site)
-    Filename: Same as resource name
+    Filename: Same as resource name, adding the suffix ".md" to indicate a Markdown file No spaces
-        No spaces
         Cap for first letter of each word
         Abbreviations: